nschneid/arabic-tagger/featExtract/README.txt

   http://www.ark.cs.cmu.edu/AQMAR/

-This directory contains scripts for extracting features in the manner of the named entity (NE) system described in the paper.
-Here feature extraction is implemented as a preprocessing step that must precede training or predicting with the (Java-based) tagger, and requires a local installation of MADA+TOKAN (a toolkit for Arabic morphological processing which can be obtained from http://www1.ccls.columbia.edu/MADA/).
+This directory contains scripts for extracting features on new data in the manner of the named entity (NE) system described in the paper.
+Feature extraction is implemented as a preprocessing step that must precede training or predicting with the (Java-based) tagger, and requires a local installation of MADA+TOKAN (a toolkit for Arabic morphological processing which can be obtained from http://www1.ccls.columbia.edu/MADA/).